 We can now set a button for example which moves the background skin 608 pixel vertically to put the second wallpaper into the visible area.
 This short demo video shows how it works:

-in this tutorial we will create “animated” buttons for Kontakt 5 with the following states:
+in this tutorial we will create “animated” buttons for Kontakt 5 or 6 with the following states:

 - pressed off

 - mouse hover on

 In this Complex User Interface tutorial we will build a fully functional UI with multiple Screens: main screen, FX screen and about screen.
 Whereas the FX screen holds a sub menu for two different FX: a LoPass filter and a LoFi FX.

 In this article we only create the GUI with a functional Navigation, the FX Knobs are not working!
 Refer to the engine par article to make them work.

 You can skip this article:

 - If you are already working on Sublime and more advanced.
 Just move to working with macros